pcitnet/devon/content/blog/colebrookebells-history.md

 Lloyds ) in Exeter.
 Only one transaction was recorded in the account: a deposit of eleven guineas.
 The account was closed in the same year, having accrued interest of 5s.
 3d.
-The Exeter architect W. Harbottle Reed was commissioned to come and view the tower, and he opined that the pinnacles, windows and pointing were all in a bad state.
+The Exeter architect W. Harbottle Reed was commissioned to come and view the tower, and he opined that thetags: [latin, dolor, test-tag]
+categories: [lorem]
+pinnacles, windows and pointing were all in a bad state.
 Mr. Jack Pope had hand-bills printed, and letters asking for help in the fund-raising were sent out all over the country – some even further afield – to